 The Food and Drug Administration (FDA) regulates dietary ingredients and dietary supplements.
 The FDA's regulation of supplements bases itself on the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 The definition of a dietary ingredient is a vitamin, minerals, herb, amino acid, or any other substance naturally found in foods that can supplement the diet by increasing intake.
 Supplement makers cannot make any claims regarding their supplement's ability to "treat, diagnose, prevent or cure any disease."

 Under DSHEA, the company manufacturing any dietary supplement takes on the responsibility for ensuring that the product is safe before marketing.
 The FDA is responsible for monitoring post-market supplement safety.
-The FDA can remove any supplement that is found to be unsafe—but that may only be after complaints or serious safety issues have been noticed.
+The FDA can remove any supplement found to be unsafe—but that may only be after complaints or serious safety issues have been noticed.

 Of course, this means that there are products on the market that may be unsafe or ineffective.
 To ensure that the products you buy are safe and effective, make sure you: